FileFighter/filefighter.github.io/wiki/usecases/viewFolderContents.md

 # 4. Preconditions
 1. The user has visited the frontend.
 2. The user has logged in successfully.
-3. The users navigates to the 'files' page (if the url indicates a file location this will happen automatically).
+3. The users navigate to the 'files' page (if the url indicates a file location this will happen automatically).

 # 5. Postconditions
 The user can now perform multiple file actions.